KunkelAlexander/kunkelalexander.github.io/_posts/2025-07-23-computers-learning-bomberman-tabular-q.md

 ## Free Game

-In the final training phase, we simulate a full game with multiple agents:
+In the final training phase, I simulate a full game with multiple agents:

 * One **rule-based agent** (demonstrator)
 * One **peaceful agent** that moves randomly and doesn't place bombs